 Field Leather Oven mitts are made to withstand heat from cast iron cookware coming out of 550°F ovens, and designed to be donned and doffed with a single hand.
 We like working with leather goods because, like cast iron, they evolve and develop unique and well-earned wear patterns through time and use.

-For over 20 years, Matt Renna and the Queen City Dry Goods team have been making leather goods by hand in Burlington and Vermont’s Champlain Valley.
-Our Leather Oven Mitts are made in the USA, stitched and assembled by hand from start to finish.
+Our Leather Oven Mitts are made in the USA, stitched and assembled by hand from start to finish in Vermont’s Champlain Valley.

 These mitts are made to handle hot cast iron cookware, and will crease, scuff, and develop a fine patina over time, following the unique pattern of time and use in your kitchen.
 Like all great leather goods, they’ll settle into an exact fit dictated by the way you use them.